bytewebs/task-processor/README.md

 | created_at | timestamp with time zone | Creation timestamp |
 | updated_at | timestamp with time zone | Last updated timestamp |

+## Monitoring with pgAdmin 4

+Live pgAdmin dashboard view during task processing.
+Note the transaction activity, minimal rollbacks, and high cache hit ratio — all indicators of a healthy, responsive PostgreSQL-backed backend.

 ## Running the Application

 1. Run database migrations: